crate/cloud-reference/docs/glossary.rst

   <glossary-scale-unit>` operations.

 * The other is the "system" user in the CrateDB backend.
-For more information on this second user, refer to our `explanation`_ in the CrateDB Cloud reference.
+For more information on this second user, refer to our :ref:`explanation <system-user>` in the CrateDB Cloud reference.

 .. _glossary-user: